poap-xyz/poap.js/docs/pages/packages/poaps/Inputs.mdx

 ## WalletMintInput

-The `WalletMintInput` interface represents the input fields required to mint a POAP for a wallet.
+The `WalletMintInput` interface represents the input fields required to mint a POAP for an Ethereum wallet address.

 | Property   | Type     | Description                                    |
 | ---------- | -------- | ---------------------------------------------- |